hexian000/kcptun-libev/README.md

 client -> NAT1 -> NAT2 -> server
 ```

-Since KCP retransmits packets more aggressively.
-It is recommended to enable proper QoS at the NIC level when running on a public network.
+Because KCP retransmits packets aggressively, we recommend enabling proper QoS at the NIC level when running on public networks.

 Read more about [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md)

 ## Features

-- Secure: For proper integration with the cryptography methods.
+- Secure: Proper integration with modern authenticated encryption.
-- Responsive: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
+- Responsive: No multiplexer; one TCP connection maps to one KCP connection with 0‑RTT opening.
-- Proper: KCP will be flushed on demand, no mechanistic lag introduced.
+- Precise: KCP flushes on demand; no artificial latency introduced.
-- Simple: Do one thing well. kcptun-libev only acts as a layer 4 forwarder.
+- Simple: Does one thing well — acts as a Layer 4 forwarder.
-- Morden: Full IPv6 support.
+- Modern: Full IPv6 support.
-- DDNS aware: Dynamic IP addresses can be automatically resolved.
+- Dynamic DNS aware: Dynamic IP addresses can be resolved automatically.
-- NAT traversal: Server behind certain types of NAT can be connected directly with the help of a well-known rendezvous server.
+- NAT traversal: Servers behind certain types of NAT can connect directly via a well‑known rendezvous server.
-- Configurable: If you plan to use with another encryption implementation (such as udp2raw, wireguard, etc.), encryption can be completely disabled or even excluded from build.
+- Configurable: When used with other encryption (e.g., udp2raw, WireGuard), built‑in encryption can be disabled or omitted at build time.
-- Portable: Compliant with ISO C standard.
-Support both GNU/Linux and POSIX APIs.
+- Portable: Compliant with ISO C; supports both GNU/Linux and POSIX APIs.

 There is a previous implementation of [kcptun](https://github.com/xtaci/kcptun) which is written in Go.

-Compared to that, kcptun-libev should be much more lightweight.
-The main executable is around 100~200KiB on most platforms\* and it also have a much lower cpu/mem footprint.
+Compared to it, kcptun-libev is much more lightweight.
+The main executable is 100~200 KiB on most platforms\* and it also has much lower CPU usage and memory footprint.

-*\* Some required libraries are dynamically linked, see runtime dependencies below.
-Statically linked executable can be larger due to these libraries.*
+*\* Some required libraries are dynamically linked; see runtime dependencies below.
+Statically linked executables can be larger due to these libraries.*

 For your convenience, some statically-linked executables are also provided in the [Releases](https://github.com/hexian000/kcptun-libev/releases) section.